Traditional Mexican Corn Preparation MethodsUpdated: April 25, 2018 Healthy Living

-It is incredibly easy to make limewater!
+It is incredibly easy to learn how to make limewater!
 Simply put 1/2 inch of dolomite powder (calcium carbonate) in the bottom of a quart glass mason jar and fill with filtered water.
 Shake well, cover and then let settle overnight.
 The clear liquid that becomes available after the settling process is complete is limewater.
 Store in a cool place or in the refrigerator.
 I use KAL brand dolomite powder and it is available at many health food stores or by ordering online from Radiant Life.

 Sprouting corn will also release vitamin B3 and neutralize phytic acid and other antinutrients that decrease enzymatic activity in the digestive tract.
 So, if corn tortillas are your cup of tea, try The Food of Life brand of Sprouted Corn Tortillas (ingredients: organic sprouted corn, filtered water, sea salt, lime).
 I use these in our home to make fajitas and other Mexican dishes that call for tortillas.